xorinox/chia-utils/machines/README.md

 * [Gigabyte GC-4XM2G4](https://amzn.to/3xeNLEv) PCIe v4, 16x (4x M.2 to PCIe)
 * [SYBA SI-ADA40121](https://amzn.to/3suThzq) PCIe v3, 4x (U.2 SFF-8639 to M.2 M-Key)
 ## Temporary Storage (Scratch)
-I have used mostly used enterprise grade SATA SSD from eBay.
+I have mostly used enterprise grade SATA SSD from eBay.
 The pricing varied from as low as $55 per item to $399.
 The most expensive drives were the new from Amazon 2 TB Gigabyte Aorus, the cheapest ones used Intel DC S3610 400 GB (eBay and Amazon used).
 ### SATA 6 Gb/s
 * Intel DC S3610 400 GB, 3000 TBW
 * Intel DC S3700 400 GB, 7300 TBW